 Fans of wood-fired pizza flock to this superb micro pizzeria in RiNo that’s as long on flavor as it is short on space—all 640 square feet of it.
 The pizzas, ordered at the counter, are flawless, their yeasty, black-etched crusts, smeared with a long-simmered tomato sauce and studded with impeccable ingredients: smoked ricotta, royal trumpet mushrooms, fresh ham and Biellese pepperoni.
 Be forewarned: All of the pizzas make resistance futile, perhaps none more so than the fresh clam pie with pancetta, roasted garlic and Pecorino.
 You could just stick with the pizzas at Cart-Driver and be deliriously happy, but you should probably order the glistening oysters, a charcuterie plate and a batched Manhattan to experience ultimate euphoria.
 A new, second offshoot in Lower Highland (LoHi) is far larger than the flagship and boasts a bona fide bar to slurp oysters and sip bubbles.

-You can’t have a conversation about Denver’s fast-casual monopoly without a shout-out to Smashburger, a Denver-based chain that was founded in 2007 by Rick Schaden and Tom Ryan, visionaries who insisted on—and succeeded in—bringing a way-better burger to the marketplace.
+You can’t have a conversation about Denver’s fast-casual monopoly without a shout-out to Smashburger, a Denver-based chain that was founded in 2007 by Rick Schaden and Tom Ryan, visionaries who insisted on — and succeeded in — bringing a way-better burger to the marketplace.
 The patties, made of Angus beef, are seasoned with a proprietary blend of spices, hand-smashed, griddled to order and served on custom-baked rolls smeared with smash sauce comprised of mayonnaise, mustard, lemon juice and pickles.
 It’s a formula that works, and customers now flock to over 370 worldwide locations.
-In Denver, get smashed at the 16th Street Mall outpost at 16th and Lawrence Streets.

 By Lori Midson